awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 1. To schedule an Amazon Chime meeting as a delegate, schedule the meeting in your calendar app as you normally would\.
 Be sure to include in your invite the user for whom you are scheduling the meetings, meet@chime\.aws, and the pin\+ email address you created in step 2\.
 Optionally, you can also include the full meeting instructions in your invite\.

-## Schedule Meetings as a Delegate using the Outlook Add\-In<a name="delegate-outlook"></a>
+## Scheduling Meetings as a Delegate using the Outlook Add\-In<a name="delegate-outlook"></a>

 When scheduling meetings with the Outlook add\-in, you receive a prompt to select who you are scheduling the meeting for\.
-For more information, see [Schedule Meetings with the Add\-In for Outlook](chime-scheduling-outlook.md)\.
+For more information, see [Scheduling Meetings with the Add\-In for Outlook](chime-scheduling-outlook.md)\.